imgproxy/imgproxy/docs/installation.md

 # Installation

-There are three ways you can install imgproxy:
+There are four ways you can install imgproxy:

 ### Docker